The question our sponsorship staff encounters most frequently is, “Can I write my sponsored child?”

-We think both these questions are fantastic!
-They show that you take your sponsorship seriously — often sending positive thoughts or prayers to your sponsored child, and wondering how he or she is doing.
-Your desire to connect with your sponsored child and bless him or her with additional gifts is one that warms our hearts … and your sponsored child’s, too!
+We think this is a fantastic question!
+It shows that you take your sponsorship seriously — often sending positive thoughts or prayers to your sponsored child, and wondering how he or she is doing.
+Your desire to connect with your sponsored child is one that warms our hearts — and your sponsored child’s, too!

-Generally, the answer is yes, you can write your sponsored child, and yes, you can send extra small gifts.
+Generally, the answer is yes, you can write your sponsored child.
 But, there are a few stipulations, mostly designed to ensure your sponsored child and his or her family remain safe and successful in our programs.

-Here, we’ve created a “10 do’s and don’ts” list regarding correspondence with your sponsored child.
+Here, we’ve created a “9 dos and don’ts” list regarding correspondence with your sponsored child.

 2. Do tell your sponsored child about yourself and your family!